ARMinARM/arminarm/README.md

 Uploading firmware
 ==================

-Using the 'arminarm' tool to upload firmware with the ST bootloader looks like this:
+Using the 'arminarm' tool to upload firmware with stm32flash looks like this:

-    pi@raspberrypi ~ $ arminarm flash myfirmware.bin
+    pi@raspberrypi ~ $ arminarm -f myfirmware.bin
     stm32flash 0.4

     http://stm32flash.googlecode.com/